preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/tabs-omnia-feed/index.rst

 Multiple query tab
 *******************
-As the title implies, this tab can be used för multiple queries:
+As the title implies, this tab can be used for multiple queries:

 .. image:: omnia-feed-tabs-query-mulitple-v7.png